Where Was Beyonce??? Jay-Z Summons His ‘Kardashian, Queen Of The Come Up’ In Verse For DMX’s Posthumous Album #Exodus

 In other related news, DMX’s new album features a loaded roster of assists from stars like Lil Wayne, Usher, Moneybagg Yo, Griselda, and Kanye among others.

 Named after the Hip Hop legend’s youngest son, “Exodus” was supposed to be X’s “come back album.”
 It marks his first album in 18 years since he released “Grand Champ” back in 2003.
-The late star’s longtime collaborator and friend Swizz Beatz lent his iconic production to X’s final album, and the producer and Verzuz co-creator reflected on the Ruff Ryder alum following his passing.
+The late star’s longtime collaborator and friend Swizz Beatz lent his iconic production to the new album, and the producer and Verzuz co-creator reflected on the Ruff Ryder alum following his passing.

 “My brother X was one of the most purest and rare souls I’ve ever met.
 He lived his life dedicated to his family and music.
 Most of all, he was generous with his giving and loved his fans beyond measure.
 This album, X couldn’t wait for his fans all around the world to hear and show just how much he valued each and every single person that has supported him unconditionally.”